NalistPro/Altracker/README.md

-This AI-powered altcoin tracker will take you to the moon.
+This AI-powered predictive altcoin tracker will get you to the moon.